Contact Kim Terakes

 Kim had a weekly BBQ segment on Nine’s Fresh program and has had segments on A Current Affair, Sydney Weekender and numerous TV guest spots as well as corporate videos for a range of clients.

-He has also done many radio interviews, as a regular on 702 for some time and as Australia’s de facto expert on BBQing.
+He has also done many radio interviews, as a regular on 702 for some time and more recently has a fortnightly weekend segment on 2UE.
+The media seem to treat Terakes as Australia’s de facto expert on BBQing.

 He began writing for Gourmet Traveller in the late eighties and has written restaurant reviews and the wine column for the Sun Herald, contributed to nine SMH Good Food Guides, written for Vogue Entertaining, BRW and was for seven years food writer for GQ.
-He now has a column in Sunday Life in the Sun Herald and Sunday Age.
+He also wrote a recipe column for the Sunday Life magazine in the Sun Herald and Sunday Age.
 Kim also does regular shows in shopping malls and corporate events.

 Food Marketing Consultancy